TeamMGE/MicrobialGenomicsCourse/_episodes/06-pangenome-HLA.md

 You can think of `-s` as a seed length for the mappings.
 It defaults to 5kb, which testing has shown to provide a good tradeoff for computational efficiency, graph collinearity, and SV breakpoint detection.
 Setting it much higher can start to reduce sensitivity to small homologies.

-Increasing `-s` to 10 kb results in a touch of "underalignment".
-One of the sequences is not completely aligned into the graph, resulting in the appearance of a new graph tip.
+Increasing `-s` to >10 kb results in a touch of "underalignment".
+On of the sequences is not aligned into the graph, and two more are only partially aligned, resulting in the appearance of a new graph tip.

+This highlights that pan-genome graph genome graph generation is sensitive to the parameters used.
+It is important to

 {% include links.md %}